Get started

 Investing with a long-term outlook is the best way for you to reduce the impact of stock market fluctuations and to grow your investments over time.

-Past performance is not a guide to future performance and may not be repeated.
-Source: Quilter and Morningstar as at 30 June 2025.
-Total return, percentage growth over period 1 July 1995 to 30 June 2025.
+The performance figures shown refer to past performance.
+Past performance is not a reliable indicator of future performance.
+Source: Quilter and Morningstar as at 31 December 2025.
+Total return, percentage growth over period 1 January 1996 to 31 December 2025.
 Based on an initial investment of £10,000.
-Global equities are represented by the MSCI All Country World Index, global bonds are represented by the Bloomberg Global Aggregate Index, and cash is represented by the Bank of England Base Rate.
-The information provided is for illustrative purposes only and doesn’t represent the past performance of any particular investment.
-It is not possible to invest directly into an index.
+Global equities are represented by the MSCI All Country World Index, global bonds by the Bloomberg Global Aggregate Index, and cash by the Bank of England Base Rate.

 Do not let short-term blips distract you from your long-term plan.
 People who stay invested are more likely to see their investments recover.
 Investing over the longer term (five years or more) is more likely to be successful.